Srs0430/Tradie/README.md

 # Setup
 Visual Studio Code is the IDE that I used to make this project.
+MongoDB is the database that I used to store my data.
 # Fergus-tradie-application
 This is an application where the user can view the name and contact of tradies.
 They can leave notes on their job cards.
 # Client